katyukha/Odood/docs/odood/src/production-deployment.md

 ## Complete sample: Private network server with self-signed SSL certificates

-Following list of commands will install Odoo with configured nginx, postgresql, on server in a private network with self-signed SSL certificates under following paths:
+The following list of commands will install Odoo with configured nginx and postgresql on a server in a private network, with self-signed SSL certificates under the following paths:
 - /etc/nginx/ssl/my.test.server.int.crt
 - /etc/nginx/ssl/my.test.server.int.key

-This sample assumes that you have already generated self-signed certificates.
+This sample assumes that you have already generated the self-signed certificates.

-So,
-Let 's run following commands to get complete production ready Odoo installation on **Ubuntu 24.04**:
+Run the following commands to get a complete production-ready Odoo installation on **Ubuntu 24.04**:

 ```bash
 sudo apt-get update -yq    # update list of packages